SpamixOfficial/OpenClick/README.md

 OpenClick is an open source autoclicker for Debian and Arch based systems!
 Currently the only way you can run this autoclicker on Windows is by running the Module Edition (I'm going to fix this).

+# LOOK HERE WAYLAND USERS!
+The only way to run OpenClick on Wayland is by using Sudo.
+I've implemented a "feature" that checks for Wayland, and notifies you if you need to use it.

 # The 2 different editions (READ ME!)
 There are 2 different editions/versions of this software.

-Either you use the "Module" Edition, which consists of the install.py, the main.py adn the manager.py file, or you run the "Full Edition".
-The "Module" Edition is cross-platform, since it works on Debian, Arch Linux and Windows.
+Either you use the "Module" Edition, which consists of the install.py, the main.py and the manager.py file, or you run the "Full Edition".
+The "Module" Edition is cross-platform, since it works on Linux and Windows!

 The "Full" Edition is the 2 files (main.py and manager.py) made into one file that's also installed as a command on your system.
 The "Full" Edition isn't cross-platform, it does not work on windows.